jwl-7/c0de_gr1nd/python_explanations/run_length_compression.md

     if char == prev:
         count += 1
     ```
-4. If the current and previous character are not the same, add the _count_ and previous character to the _encoded_ string
+4. If the current and previous character are not the same, add _count_ and the previous character to the encoded string
     ```python
     else:
         encoded += str(count) + prev
         prev = char
         count = 1
     ```
-5. After breaking out of the loop, make sure to add the last _count_ and character to the _encoded_ string before returning it
+5. After breaking out of the loop, make sure to add the last _count_ and character to the encoded string before returning it
     ```python
     encoded += str(count) + char
     return encoded